davidainslie/aws-certified-solutions-architect-associate/docs/serverless.md

 Kubernetes itself can be pretty hard to configure/manage, and that is where EKS can help.
 EKS is an AWS-managed version of Kubernetes.

+We have a full [ECS example](../terraform/ecs/main.tf) of a Node app that is dockerised; pushed to ECR; spin up ECS; include a load balancer; and deploy.
+This was just me following the blog [How to Deploy a Dockerised Application on AWS ECS with Terraform](https://medium.com/avmconsulting-blog/how-to-deploy-a-dockerised-node-js-application-on-aws-ecs-with-terraform-3e6bceb48785).